10-day Data Science training

 - Smart learning loops: is master data and metadata management purely analytical, or can it also impact operational systems?
 Become acquainted with the various maturity levels of metadata and learn how to design a smart learning loop using an enterprise portal and mobile access.

-MODULE 16: Managing the data warehouse and achieving success
+MODULE 12: Managing the data warehouse and data lakes and achieving success

 - Management processes: which technical and functional management processes can be distinguished in data warehousing?
 Which tools can be used for this?